 Fifth, administrative appeals pose a problem.
-Administrative decisions are appealed first to the superior court, which acts as an intermediate appellate court.3 Those cases may then be appealed to the supreme court, which gives no deference to the superior court's decision and takes up the case de novo.
-Because the supreme court evaluates only the agency decision, and not the superior court judge's decision, there is little value to these cases as an indicator of a judge's performance and they can be misleading.
-We have excluded administrative appeals from this analysis for the past several retention cycles.
+Administrative decisions are appealed first to the superior court, which acts as an intermediate appellate court.
+Those cases may then be appealed to the supreme court, which gives no deference to the superior court's decision and takes up the case de novo.
+Because the supreme court evaluates only the agency decision, and not the superior court judge's decision, there is little value to these cases as an indicator of a

-3 The Alaska Workers Compensation Appeals Commission hears appeals from Alaska Workers' Compensation Board decisions that were decided after November 7, 2005.
+&lt;sup>3 The Alaska Workers Compensation Appeals Commission hears appeals from Alaska Workers' Compensation Board decisions that were decided after November 7, 2005.
 Those cases may then be appealed to the Alaska Supreme Court.
 Because workers' compensation appeals are no longer reviewed by the superior court as an intermediate court of appeal, the supreme court decisions are no longer included in this database and are not included in the "administrative appeals" category.